 Welcome to another month of thrift store upcycle projects!
 This month is a little different for me.
-My project is much more “girly” that I usually get.
+My project today is much more “girly” than I usually get.
 But I found these little jars that are Avon collectibles and decided to update them to hold some of my essential oil recipes.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Rust-Oleum and Homeright provided supplies but the ideas and opinions are my own.
 Thanks for helping support my little blog!!!

-Avon Collectibles Makeover
+Supplies for Avon Jar Makeover

 - old Avon creme perfume jars